RUCAIBox/ELMER/README.md

        --start_epoch=0 --epochs=100 --train_batch_size=32 --eval_batch_size=32 --optimizer=adam --lr=2e-5
 ```

+These hyper-parameters can be also defined in `config.yaml` file.

 ## Contact

 If you have any problems, raise an issue or contact <lijunyi@ruc.edu.cn>.